Bobbie Gentry Net Worth

-Bobbie Gentry is a singer/songwriter with the net worth of $8 million.
-Bobbie Gentry has earned her net worth through her many hit singles such as "I'll Never Fall in Love Again," "Hushabye Mountain," "He Made a Woman out of me," and the most popular of her singles, "Ode to Billy Joe."
-Gentry has also made many albums such as "Tobacco Road," "All I Have to do is Dream," "Bobbie Gentry's Greatest Hits" and many more.
+Bobbie Gentry net worth: Bobbie Gentry is an American singer and songwriter who has a net worth of $100 million.
+Bobbie Gentry has had many hit singles such as "I'll Never Fall in Love Again," "Hushabye Mountain," "He Made a Woman out of me," and the most popular of her singles, "Ode to Billy Joe."
+Gentry produced many albums such as "Tobacco Road," "All I Have to do is Dream," "Bobbie Gentry's Greatest Hits" and many more.
 Her single "Ode to Billy Joe" was a smashing success worldwide with and was rated as one of the 500 Greatest Songs of All Time in 2001.
 In 1967 Gentry won three Grammy Awards including Best Female Pop Vocal Performance and Best New Artist.
 She was also awarded a gold record certificate for her album (along with Glen Campbell) "Bobby Gentry and Glen Campbell."
 At her nightclub revue in Las Vegas, Gentry handled everything aspect of it, from Choreography to performing, as well as the writing and musical arrangement.
 She has also had many television appearances and hosted the CBS variety show, "The Bobbie Gentry Happiness Hour."
 Her last television appearances were in 1978 on Johnny Carson's the Tonight Show and on the All-Star Salute to Mother's Day.
 Bobbie Gentry was born in Chickasaw County, Mississippi in 1944.
 Her birth name is Roberta Lee Streeter and has an older brother named Robert Streeter Jr. She wrote her very first song when she was only seven years old entitled "My Dog Sergeant is a Good Dog."
 She attended Palm Valley School and after moving to Los Angeles, attended U.C.L.A. as a philosophy major, but later transferred to the Los Angeles Conservatory of Music.
 She married Bill Harrah in 1969 but divorced only a few weeks later.
 She then married Jim Stafford (singer and comedian) in 1975 and divorced a few years later.
 They share a son, Tyler.
 She later married for a third time.